tortenairbag/vscode-ansible-template-ui/README.dev.md

 ## ToDos

 - Improve how `esbuild-minify-templates` is used, it minifies all strings instead of only those containing HTML strings.
-This leads to somethines unexpected behavior, especially for parser like yaml.
+This leads to sometimes unexpected behavior, especially for parser like yaml.
 - Upgrade CodeMirror to 6
 - Show Spaces/Tabs (Native implementation present in CM 6, https://codemirror.net/docs/ref/#view.highlightWhitespace)
-- Add spinner/progress bar if render request was sent
-- Limit only one render at a time
-- Cancel running render operation
-- Set render timeout
-- Fix /dev/stdin and could not resolve file errors on failed parsed error messages
-- Fix escaping issues in stdin pipe
-- Fix error messages on yaml decode errors for variable encoding
 - Add autocomplete for templates with list of available variables for host
+- Add JSON support for variables

 ## Sources